 All trips must have adequate supervision.
-A full day trip must have a minimum of 2 workers, residentials must have a minimum of 2 workers.
-Careful consideration of the staffs' experience and skills should be taken into account when selecting staff to attendthe trip.
+A full day trip must have a minimum of two workers, residentials must have a minimum of 2 workers.
+Careful consideration of the experience levels of staff and skills should be taken into account when selecting staff to attend the trip.